mechboxes/mech/README.md

     --debug                          Show debug messages.

 Common commands:
+        box               manages boxes: add, list remove, etc. destroy           stops and deletes all traces of the instances (down|stop|halt)  stops the instances
+        global-status     outputs status of all virutal machines on this host init              initializes a new Mech environment by creating a Mechfile ip                outputs ip of an instance
         (list|ls)         lists all available boxes
-        init              initializes a new Mech environment by creating a Mechfile destroy           stops and deletes all traces of the instances (up|start)        starts instances (aka virtual machines)
-        (down|stop|halt)  stops the instances
+        pause             pauses the instances
+        port              displays information about guest port mappings provision         provisions the Mech machine
+        ps                list running processes for an instance reload            restarts Mech machine, loads new Mechfile configuration resume            resume a paused/suspended Mech machine
+        scp               copies files to/from the machine via SCP snapshot          manages snapshots: save, list, remove, etc. ssh               connects to an instance via SSH ssh-config        outputs OpenSSH valid configuration to connect to the instances status            outputs status of the instances
         suspend           suspends the instances
+        (up|start)        starts instances (aka virtual machines)
-        pause             pauses the instances
+        upgrade           upgrade the instances
-        ssh               connects to an instance via SSH ssh-config        outputs OpenSSH valid configuration to connect to the instances scp               copies files to/from the machine via SCP ip                outputs ip of an instance
-        box               manages boxes: add, list remove, etc. global-status     outputs status of all virutal machines on this host status            outputs status of the instances
-        ps                list running processes for an instance provision         provisions the Mech machine
-        reload            restarts Mech machine, loads new Mechfile configuration resume            resume a paused/suspended Mech machine
-        snapshot          manages snapshots: save, list, remove, etc. port              displays information about guest port mappings

 For help on any individual command run `mech <command> -h`